hpi-schul-cloud/schulcloud-documentation/docs/tldraw-server/Technical details.md

 - redis.service.ts - encapsulates the logic for creating and managing Redis instances, supporting both standalone and sentinel configurations, and integrates seamlessly with the NestJS framework.
 - ioredis.adapter.ts - encapsulates the logic for interacting with Redis, including defining custom commands and subscribing to channels.
 It leverages the ioredis library and integrates with the application's configuration and logging systems to provide a robust and flexible Redis adapter.
 - api.service.ts - API service for y-redis.
-- ws.service.ts - main service responsible for establishing web socket connection as well as saving data to database.
-Responsibe for Redis communication.
+- ws.service.ts - Responsibe for Redis communication.
 - metrics.service.ts - service resonsible for storing application-level metrics.
 - worker.service.ts - responsible for persisting the current state of changed tldraw documents into the file storage.